 Most business credit scores are calculated using similar factors, such as the type of business you run and whether you make on-time or early payments.
 So if you focus on just a few general ways to build your business credit, your hard work could improve your business’s credit health.

 Why care?
 Just like with personal credit, business credit can help financial institutions, vendors, insurance companies and others evaluate the risks of working with you.

 Maybe you don’t ever plan on taking out a loan.
 That’s fine, but knowing that your business’s credit could help you secure one in a pinch may be reason enough to establish and build your business credit.
 A good score could also lead to better terms with vendors and lower business insurance premiums.

 Read on to get a better understanding of the scores the four major business credit bureaus provide, how they’re used and what they may tell your lenders.
-The four major business credit bureaus are:
+Four major companies that provide business credit scores are:

 - Dun and Bradstreet®

 Dun and Bradstreet (D&B) is a public corporation that has a commercial database of over 265 million business records.
 Unlike with some other credit bureaus, such as Experian, you can self-report your business’s financial statements and trade references to D&B, and that information could then impact your D&B scores.
 To start building your credit with D&B, request a free D-U-N-S® Number.
 This is a nine-digit number used to identify each physical location of your business.

 D&B offers several different scores and ratings that can be used to assess your business’s credibility.
 Here are several you should be aware of:

 The Delinquency Predictor Score (DPS) estimates the chance your business will ask for legal relief from creditors, shut down without satisfying its debts in the next 12 months, or show other signs of “severe delinquency.”